ybillchen/BP-Neural-Network-Matlab/README.md

 Enjoy your time with BPNN and Matlab!
 Feel free to raise an issue!

-Created 7/9/2018 by Bill in Beijing
+Created 7/9/2018 by Bill in Beijing.
-Last modified 15/8/2021 by Bill in Chengdu
+Last modified 15/8/2021 by Bill in Chengdu.